multitenantkit/multitenantkit/README.md

 ## Why MultiTenantKit?

-Every B2B SaaS needs the same foundation:
+Every B2B SaaS needs the same **multi-tenant foundation**:
 - ✅ User profiles and lifecycle management
 - ✅ Organizations/teams with ownership
 - ✅ Role-based memberships (owner, admin, member)
 - ✅ Invitation flows and access control
+- ✅ 18 production-ready endpoints

 **You've built this before.
 So have we.
 Let's not do it again.**

-MultiTenantKit gives you battle-tested business logic in minutes—not weeks. **Your database.
+MultiTenantKit gives you battle-tested **multi-tenant business logic** in minutes—not weeks. **Your database.
 Your auth.
-Your infrastructure.** We just provide the code that makes it all work together.
+Your infrastructure.
+Your codebase.** We just provide the headless backend code (no UI components) that makes it all work together.

 ---